Lawrenceku/Waybill-ap/README.md

-This is an assessment for Sendstack's FE develoer position
+This is an app for delivering your stuff to people at other locations.
+Built with React, next.js, tailwind, MUI...